frictionlessdata/livemark/pages/plugin-system/writing-plugin.md

 ## Example

-This plugin simply adds a string to H1 tag on every page in the project:
+This plugin simply adds a string to H1 tags on every page in the project:

 ```python
 from livemark import Plugin